 US Mission Afghanistan

 Former US Ambassador to Afghanistan, Karl Eikenberry during a provincial trip.
-Shown in the photo wearing a Lungei (Photo from US Embassy Kabul/Flickr)
+Shown in the photo wearing a Lungei (Photo by Brian H Neely/Department of State)

-Unidentified woman in a red scarf included in a photo set of Ambassador Olson's trip to Paktika Province.
-(Photo from US Embassy Kabul/Flickr)
+Unidentified woman in a red scarf included in a photo set of Ambassador Olson’s trip to Paktika Province.
+(Photo by Brian H Neely/Department of State)

 Dr. Laura Tedesco, archaeologist, U.S. Embassy Kabul, checks out the ongoing excavation at the Towers of Ghazni (Bahlan Shah Minar) in Ghazni, Afghanistan on Wednesday, October 26, 2011.
 She’s shown in the photo wearing a bullet proof vest and what looks like a black Kevlar bullet proof ballistic helmet (Photo from US Embassy Kabul/Flickr)